friederrr/GHOSTS/README.md

 ## Citation

-If you use dataset, please cite our paper:
+If you use our dataset, please cite our paper:

 ```text
 @article{frieder2023mathematical,